-- Having NF1 puts you at a moderately increased risk of breast cancer. - Most women with NF1 will not develop breast cancer. - If you have NF1, breast screening is recommended everv year from age 30. - Screening helps find cancer early, if it is present. - This will give doctors the best chance of treating it. - Some women with NF1 have harmless lumps on their breasts called neurofibromas. - Neurofibromas can make it harder to feel for and screen for any lumps inside the breast.
+- Having NF1 puts you at a moderately increased risk of breast cancer. - Most women with NF1 will not develop breast cancer. - Breast screening is recommended every year from age 35. - That way if you do have breast cancer it will be found early. - This will give doctors the best chance of treating it. - Some women with NF1 have harmless lumps on their breasts called neurofibromas. - Neurofibromas can make it harder to feel for and screen for any lumps inside the breast.